rucio/documentation/docs/operator/k8s_guide.md

 chmod 400 hostkey.pem
 chmod 644 hostcert.pem
 ```
+Notice that to avoid protecting the key with a passphrase, the `-nodes` option is specified.
+Moreover, the appropriate permissions (`400`: read by owner, `644`: read by anyone, written by owner) for the extracted files are set.

 These files have to be stored in the same path as described by the `RAW_SECRETS_SERVERS` variable used in the secrets creation.
 ##### Important information about `ca.pem` and `GridCA.pem`
 An additional file, `ca.pem` (i.e. `CERN-bundle.pem`) must be created.

+`CERN-bundle.pem` is a standard CA bundle provided by CERN, containing multiple CA certificates that CERN trusts.
+This file is used to verify the authenticity of other certificates within a secure communication process (e.g., SSL/TLS).

 This file can be retrieved from lxplus:
 ```sh
 cp /etc/pki/tls/certs/CERN-bundle.pem compass-rucio-certs/servers/ca.pem